 🙌 Jesus Ferreira, the son of former Colombia wizard David Ferreira, hits the only goal – and celebrates it in style – as USA kick off their Men’s #OlympicFootball Tournament qualifying campaign with victory 🇺🇸@Jesusfcd27 | @USYNT | #Tokyo2020 pic.twitter.com/nsyNMyiiTL

 — FIFA.com (@FIFAcom) March 18, 2021

 He already has been capped by the senior side and has 7 international goals for the national side.
 He recently scored four goals in a game for USMNT against Grenada to reach in a record-breaking performance.

 In the previous three years of his young career, Jesus Ferreira has witnessed some ups and downs but still remains as one of the most highly touted young strikers in the MLS and for the US.
 Jesus became the youngest player to sign with FC Dallas.

 This young American squad with Ferreira as the tip and focus of the attack will surely Flourish.

 PLAYING CAREER SO FAR

-Jesus Ferreira much like his namesake is seen as saviour by many FC Dallas and USMNT fans.
+Jesus Ferreira much like his namesake is seen as a saviour by many FC Dallas and USMNT fans.

-The prodigious striker who is extremely comfortable playing as a number 10 too, has shown his potential and world class quality from the start.
+The prodigious striker who is extremely comfortable playing as a number 10 too, has shown his potential and world-class quality from the start.
 He first joined the FC Dallas academy at eight, in 2009, when his father joined the MLS side’s senior squad.